gregmsanderson/live-beats-aws/README.md

 cdk deploy app-stack
 ```

-Eventually you should see:

-✅ app-stack

-✨ Deployment time: Xs

 You can't use the app _just_ yet though.
 Live Beats uses GitHub for authentication.
 When you deployed the app stack, it created a placeholder for a GitHub OAuth client ID/secret and showed you their AWS ARN (two long strings starting `arn:ws:secretsmanager`).
 You now need to create that.

 ## Create a GitHub OAuth app.